ufora/ufora/content/tutorials/01-getting-started-local.md

 ```

-# Start the Ufora container
+# Start the Ufora Container

 The command below starts an all-in-one docker container that runs all the Ufora backend services needed to support pyfora.
 To run a Ufora cluster on multiple machines in a local network, follow the instructions [here](getting-started-cluster.html).